zowe/docs-site/docs/user-guide/install-zos.md

 /C ZOWESVR
 ```

-Either method will stop the explorer server, the Zowe Application Server, and the zSS server.
+Either method will stop the z/OS Service microservice server, the Zowe Application Server, and the zSS server.

 When you stop the ZOWESVR, you might get the following error message: